 Credit risk is the consequence resulting from the likelihood that a borrower or counterparty will fail to meet its obligations in accordance with agreed terms.
 The credit risk exposure of the Group primarily arises from its lending activity and private equity business.
-At 31 December 2021, credit risk represents the largest regulatory capital requirement for the Group (58.1% of the total RWAs at 31 December 2021).
+At 31 December 2022, credit risk represents the largest regulatory capital requirement for the Group.

 The Group uses the External Credit Assessments Institution ("ECAI") which are external rating agencies designated as eligible by the European Central Bank ("ECB") for the calculation of regulatory capital in accordance with the standardised approach.
-The agencies used for the capital calculation as of 31 December 2021 are Fitch, Moody's, Standard & Poor's and Banque de France.
+The agencies used for the capital calculation as of 31 December 2022 are Fitch, Moody's, Standard & Poor's and Banque de France.
 Under the ECAI method, different risk weights are applied to credit exposures depending on the rating assigned by the credit rating agencies.
 The assignment of risk weights according to credit ratings is compliant with the regulatory requirements, aligning the alphanumeric scale of each agency used with the credit quality steps, as follows: